 leaves troops in Germany.

 Human.
-But now those plans are on hold.
+But now these plans are frozen.

-revision of the decision to reduce the number of American garrisons
+review of the decision to reduce the number of American garrisons

 Russian criticism of the Alliance, accused